Today we flew with Air Asia from Siem Reap to Kuala Lumpur, the 5th country of this year’s Southeast Asia trip 🙂

 In the evening we went to the 20 hectare KLCC Park (Kuala Lumpur City Center) at the foot of the Petronas Towers.
 Every day around noon (12pm-2pm) and in the evening (6pm-11pm) there is a small water and light show on classical music on the Lake Symphony (Lake Symphony’s Dancing Fountains).
 In the background, the skyscrapers of Kuala Lumpur form an impressive backdropto the up to 42 meters high colorful water show.

 In the evening we met with friends who emigrated to Kuala Lumpur and ate something at Marini’s On 57 with a fantastic view of the twin towers.

 Starbucks Global Icon City Mug of Kuala LumpurWe are collecting the Starbucks Mugs from the cities and islands we visit on our travels.
 Unfortunately, not every city that has a Starbucks store with an own mug.
 But if the city has an own mug we like to collect them as a souvenir.
 We only collect city mugs from the "Global Icon Series", which was released in 2008.
 You can see our complete collection here: Starbucks - Our collection of Mugs from the Global Icon Series

-Kuala Lumpur has several Starbucks stores and also its own cup 🙂
+Kuala Lumpur has several Starbucks stores and also its own beautiful coffee cup 🙂

 All travelogues from South-East Asia (2013)In this holiday through South East Asia we travelled through 5 different countries.
 Starting with our flight to Hong Kong (China), then on to Bangkok (Thailand), to the million metropolis Singapore, then into the jungle to the UNESCO World Heritage Angkor Wat to Siem Riep (Cambodia), on to Kuala Lumpur (Malaysia) and finally to the island of Borneo (Malaysia).
 An unbelievably fascinating journey with an incredible number of impressions and experiences.